 My point I am trying to make is though the equipment helps someone skilled can get a good mix without having their absolute favourite equipment.
 I apologize if this was viewed as an attack, it was not intended as such but the use of caps caught my attention.

-clear, and are also amainzly accurate.
+Im a meyer guy my self.
+We have 2 MTS-4s in our 600 seat theater, and they sound amazing, clear, and are also amainzly accurate.
 Plus they have breakers and limiters, so are very forgiving, which is good because in educational theater, you always have new people who occasionlly froget things.